-Birth Registration: Citizenship derives from one’s parent (either mother or father, including adoptive parents) or, if both parents are unknown or stateless, by birth in the country’s territory.
+Birth Registration: Citizenship derives from either parent, including adoptive parents, or if both parents are unknown or stateless, by birth in the country’s territory.
 Births must be registered within 10 days.

-Early and Forced Marriage: The legal minimum age of marriage is 18, but a judge can authorize the marriage of minors at the age of 16 in special cases.
+Child, Early, and Forced Marriage: The legal minimum age of marriage is 18, but a judge can authorize the marriage of minors at age 16 in special cases.